 The current service cost is the increase in the present value of the Scheme liabilities arising from current members' service in the current period and is recognised in the Statement of Comprehensive Net Expenditure.
-The cost is based on the discount rate applicable at 1 April 2018, being 0.10% real rate (i.e. 2.55% including inflation).
+The cost is based on the nominal discount rate applicable at 1 April 2019, being 2.9%.